Why uptime and performance are key to cloud security

 Legacy security products are designed for single-tenant usage operating at fixed throughput loads, for example, 1GB/sec firewall or secure web gateway proxy.

-When these products are offered as cloud services, vendors simply deploy these devices in a data centre and charge customers based on the throughput.
+When these products are offered as cloud services, vendors simply deploy these devices in a data center and charge customers based on the throughput.
 Pricing and architecture are aligned, and if a customer overloads the network, congestion ensues naturally.

 The customer may elect to purchase additional capacity.
 Other customers are not affected.
 However, when the legacy architecture is used for services such as email security, DLP or CASB, uptime and performance suffers.
 Such services are licensed on a per-user basis, and the customer expects performance and uptime independent of the time of day, user mobility or usage trends.

 For example, a customer with 10,000 users expects the same performance and uptime even if half the users fly to a remote offsite meeting.
-In practice, such a temporary migration of users would overload the remote data centre that has a fixed capacity, bringing it down for all users and possibly for all other customers.
+In practice, such a temporary migration of users would overload the remote data center that has a fixed capacity, bringing it down for all users and possibly for all other customers.

 Security services licensed on a per-user basis, such as email security, DLP and CASB, require a broad range of technology components such as proxy, scanning nodes, hadoop clusters, mail servers, databases, search indexes and so forth.
 Furthermore, such services must scan multiple applications and protocols simultaneously.

 In a polyscale architecture, each component is stateless, multi-tenant and can handle any application.
 When the load rises in a component — for instance, exceeding 50% over a five-minute interval — the component clones itself.
-For example, when a large customer has an offsite, the remote data centre grows towards the load profile of that customer automatically.
+For example, when a large customer has an offsite, the remote data center grows towards the load profile of that customer automatically.